cloudflare/cloudflare-docs/content/browser-rendering/platform/wrangler.md

 To deploy a Browser Rendering Worker, you must declare a [browser binding](/workers/runtime-apis/bindings/) in your Worker's `wrangler.toml` configuration file.

 {{<Aside type="note" header="Wrangler configuration">}}
-If you are using [Puppeteer](/browser-rendering/platform/puppeteer/) in your Worker code, then you also need to add `node_compat = true` to your Worker's `wrangler.toml` configuration.
-More information [here](/workers/runtime-apis/nodejs/#enable-nodejs-with-workers), including for [pages functions](/workers/runtime-apis/nodejs/#enable-nodejs-with-pages-functions).
+If you are using [Puppeteer](/browser-rendering/platform/puppeteer/) in your Worker code, then you also need to [enable the `nodejs_compat` compatibility flag](/workers/runtime-apis/nodejs/#enable-nodejs-with-workers).
 {{</Aside>}}